 ↠ Not all beaches are equal, or in the case of Tayrona, made for swimming.
 In fact, there are just two or three where you can comfortably swim/snorkel at, which are Cabo San Juan and La Piscinita.
 Some others are out of bounds completely and others are good for a little dip very close to the shore.
 Currents change fast so ask at your accommodation if you’re not sure or pay attention to the red flags or signs.

 ↠ If you’re staying overnight in the park and you’re plant-based do bring snacks.
-Restaurants attached to various accommodation in the park serve limited plant-based food so prepare to eat just rice and salad unless you bring in your own snacks.
+Restaurants attached to various accommodations in the park serve limited plant-based food so prepare to eat just rice and salad unless you bring in your own snacks.

 ↠ It’s difficult to visit Tayrona without doing any walking so be prepared for walking, even if for the most part it’s flat.
 It takes two hours of non-stop walking to get from the car park (not the entrance) to Cabo San Juan.
 If you don’t feel like doing much walking I’d consider leisure time on Cañaveral or Castilletes beach.
 That being said the more you give this park the more it will give back to you.
 If you’re prepared to walk long distances you’ll see more beautiful and varied landscapes and beaches along the way.